stratum-mining/stratum/README.md

 ### 4.03 Run

 ## 5. Branches

-TODO

-- main
+- main - the main branch with the latest
-- POCRegtest-1-0-0
+- POCRegtest-1-0-0 - Deprecated POC branch
-- sv2-tp-crates
+- sv2-tp-crates - Subset of main which contains only the files needed by core to implement the template provider